VYelisieievV/Asynchronous-Backtracking/README.md

 # Asynchronous-Backtracking
-Asynchronous Backtracking algorithm for Chess N-Figure Problem
+Asynchronous Backtracking algorithm for Chess N-Figure Problem.

+There is probably bugs in it, not tested fully.